 What if I told you that the story yo've never heard, would be the one you'd always remember.

-THIS IS ONE is a series of documentaries, that highlight Iowa Hawkeye legends whose stories you may have never heard...
+THIS IS ONE is a series of documentaries highlighting stories you may have never heard...

 THIS IS ONE is created by, BDP film Enterprises LLC, In conjunction with, The Ann Early Intervention Foundation.
 The goal is to make meaningful films, which will raise money to help stop Alzheimers and Dementia .